 If you are used to DIY projects on your Jon boat, wiring is going to be a task you will have to encounter at some point.

-Despite the apparent simplicity of Jon boat wiring, safety is always paramount and getting assistance from a professional or at least a boater who is experienced in marine wiring is prudent.
+Despite the apparent simplicity of Jon boat wiring, safety is always paramount.
+Getting assistance from a professional or at least a boater who is experienced in marine wiring is prudent.

 Once you have mastered the principles of safe wiring, the scope of your projects and the performance of your boat will increase massively.